play/play/README.md

 Play is built for the Mac.
 We use a Mac Mini.

+Note that OS X Mavericks and later are not supported.

 ### iTunes

 Play is **iTunes-based**.
 That means we can let iTunes do what it's good at and